 Welcome to The Inexpensive Seismometer Project!
-See
+See for latest page updates.

 These pages describe my project to build simpler and less expensive amateur seismometers by using microprocessors and other new chips, such as switched capacitor filters.
 I have tried to provide links to much of the excellent information that is already on the web.
 And I have tried to fill in some of the gaps in the existing information.
 For instance:

-a lower noise amplifier (AD8628), and added a diecast alumimum enclosure for thermal and
+and added a diecast alumimum enclosure for thermal and

 electromagnetic shielding.
 This improved my system noise floor by about 5x.
 Systems